keystrok3/cirql-social/README.md

 npm start
 ```

-The backend will run on `http://localhost:8000`.
+The backend runs on `http://localhost:8000` by default.

 ---